+The parameters of the formula are:

-where tKSG is the generation time in seconds for sequences of frames of viewing positions; nPoz is the number of viewing positions; tVid is the duration of the video in seconds; kDaz is the frame rate of the video, and tKG is the duration of the generation time in seconds for one frame.
-For example, for a scene with six viewing positions and a scene duration of 1 minute, the minimum recommended resolution of 3840x3840 would be required to generate a video at 30 frames per second:
+tKSG is video generation time in seconds;

+nPos is the number of viewing positions;

+tAvg is the duration of the video in seconds;

+kFrt is the frame rate of the video;

+tFG is the duration of the generation time in seconds for one frame.

+For example, for a scene with six viewing positions, a video duration of one minute, a resolution of 3840x3840, and a frame rate of 30 frames per second, we would need to spend:

 6 x 60 x 30 x 45 = 486 000 s = 135 hours = 5,625 days.

-And if the frame rate is 60 frames per second, you will need:

-6 x 60 x 60 x 45 = 972 000 s = 270 hours = 11.25 days.

-Only the first part of content preparation - the generation of frame sequences - has a high time cost.
-The time needed to generate frame sequences for minimum (3840x3840) and recommended (8192x8192) resolutions differs by a factor of almost 5 (Table 2).
+So, the initial part of content preparation - the generation of frame sequences - has a high time cost.
+For recommended (8192x8192) resolutions, frame sequence generation takes almost five times longer (Table 2).

 Table 2.
-Generation times for one-minute, 30 fps, six-viewpoint panorama sequences.
+Time required to generate panoramic image sequences for six viewpoints at 30 fps.